Building Docs¶

 A new module

-When adding a new module to dnppy, you should create a new .rst file in docs/source/modules with an “Examples” and a “Code Help” section in the same way the other modules of dnppy are set up.
+with an “Examples” and a “Code Help” section in the same way the other modules of dnppy are set up.

-Checking the docs
+Checking the docs¶

 Note

-this docs/build folder is intentionally added to the .gitignore to prevent the master branch commits from getting cluttered with changes that do not need to be tracked.
+to prevent the master branch commits from getting cluttered with changes that do not need to be tracked.
 Otherwise, every minor code change would be accompanied by dozens of trivial automatic changes to the html code of these doc pages.

-Building the docs
+Building the docs¶

-Building the docs used to require keeping a local copy of the repository permanently set to use the gh-pages branch and follow the work-flows that can be found in the section below.
+branch and follow the work-flows that can be found in the section below.
 However, I’m pleased to inform you that you do not need to do any special commits or setup of your development environment to automatically update these doc pages!
 All doc pages are automatically rebuilt every time someone commits to dnppy!

 For reference, we used the following resources to set ourselves up.